hejazizo/AD-Classification/Freesurfer/README.md

 	sudo apt-get install tcsh
 	```

-4. SSH to host:
-Remember to add your machine in hosts:
+4. SSH to host (Remember to add your machine in hosts)
-       i. `sudo nano /etc/hosts`
+     - `sudo nano /etc/hosts`
-       ii.
-Add: `127.0.1.1 my-machine` in the file.
+     - Add: `127.0.1.1 my-machine` in the file.

 5. Change access permission to save preprocessed subjects data in subjects folder.
 	```
 	sudo chmod 777 /usr/local/freesurfer/subjects